 The eCommerce functionality within AEM also includes a range of components, contained in the Commerce group.
 Actual use can depend on the commerce engine being used.

-In addition to the components that authors can (immediately) access through the sidekick in a standard installation, various other components are also available.
-You can use Design mode to enable/disable these and edit parameters for specific components.
+In addition to the components that authors can access in a standard installation, various other components are also available.